Configure Active Directory membership provider

 attributeMapUsername="sAMAccountName" />

-Basically any authenticated user account has the necessary permissions (the Authenticated Users group in its default configuration gives the appropriate permissions).
-If your Active Directory is reconfigured and the default permissions are changed, you must make sure that the account has the following permissions to all groups and users that are part of the subtree that the connection string refers to:
+Any authenticated user account has the necessary permissions (the Authenticated Users group in its default configuration gives the appropriate permissions).
+Suppose you reconfigured your Active Directory and changed the default permissions.
+In that case, you must make sure that the account has the following permissions for groups and users that are part of the subtree that the connection string refers to:

 You also should add a connection string to the <connectionStrings> section that defines how the membership provider connects to the Active Directory.